Book of Resolutions: Health Care for All in the United States

 Spiraling Costs Waste Scarce Resources

-Per capita health care costs in the United States are more than twice the median level for the 30 industrialized nations in the Organization for Economic Cooperation and Development.
-The Centers for Medicare and Medicaid Services have estimated that by 2010, health care expenditures in the United States will reach $2.6 trillion.5
+Per capita health care costs in the United States are more than twice the median level for the thirty industrialized nations in the Organization for Economic Cooperation and Development.
+The Centers for Medicare and Medicaid Services have calculated that in 2012 health-care expenditures in the United States reached $2.8 trillion (Centers for Medicare and Medicaid Services, Office of the Actuary, National Health Statistics Group).

 While some of the escalating costs of health care can be attributed to advances in technology and the aging of the population, a very significant part is due to the nature of America’s health insurance market, in which:

-- Multiple insurance companies, programs, coverage, claims processes, ceate confusion, duplication, and unnecessary administrative costs.
-It has been estimated that the cost of administration of Medicare is 4 percent to 5 percent of its budget, while the typical private company's budget for administration and profit is about 25 percent.
-Health care provision is managed by a massive bureaucratic complex: more than fifty state and state-level Medicaid systems, the Department of Veterans Affairs, the Railroad Employees insurance program, Indian Health Service, federal and state employee systems, health care for retired military personnel, Medicare and countless programs of the various private insurance companies: HMOs, PPOs, Medicare Supplemental Plans, etc. These entities rarely communicate in similar terms: neither to patients, to physicians, or to hospitals, thereby complicating efforts of providers and patients to properly file and receive payments on legitimate claims.
+• Multiple insurance companies, programs, coverage, claims processes, create confusion, duplication, and unnecessary administrative costs.
+It has been estimated that the cost of administration of Medicare is 4 percent to 5 percent of its budget, while the Affordable Care Act limits a private company’s budget for administration and profit to 20 percent.
+Health-care provision is managed by a massive bureaucratic complex: more than fifty state and state-level Medicaid systems, the Department of Veterans Affairs, the Railroad Employees insurance program, Indian Health Service, federal and state employee systems, health care for retired military personnel, Medicare and countless programs of the various private insurance companies: HMOs, PPOs, Medicare Supplemental Plans, etc. These entities rarely communicate in similar terms: neither to patients, to physicians, or to hospitals, thereby complicating efforts of providers and patients to properly file and receive payments on legitimate claims.

-- More than half of all personal bankruptcies are now the result of illness.
+• Despite the increased prevalence of health insurance, a study estimated that in 2013 about 56 million adults—more than 20 percent of the population between 19 and 64—would struggle with health-care related bills (Dan Mangan, “Medicare Bills are the Biggest Cause of US Bankruptcies: Study.
+CNBC, 25 June).
 Even individuals with ostensibly good insurance, let alone those who are uninsured, find themselves in situations where they must sell and/or spend all assets, including homes, financial holdings, lifetime savings accounts, etc., in order to qualify for Medicaid and restore any medical coverage at all.

 Increased costs of health care inevitably impact state and federal resources available for Medicaid, often leading to reduction in the number of providers willing to participate, and ultimately to decreased access to health care for the poor and the physically or mentally challenged.

-More and more Annual Conferences and even congregations are feeling the burden of providing health care to their clergy and their lay staff.
-Small churches, even multiple point parishes, have difficulty paying for increasing health premiums for clergy.
+More and more annual conferences and even congregations are feeling the burden of providing health care to their clergy and their lay staff.
+Small churches, even multiple-point parishes, have difficulty paying for increasing health premiums for clergy.
 Funds going to this purpose are in effect diverted from other important ministries.
+Some United Methodist conferences have discontinued their own health insurance program in favor of clergy obtaining their coverage in the Health Insurance Marketplaces.

 The Vision of Health Care for All

-- Effective Administration of Care and Management and Financing of Costs.
-The American health care system must incorporate an equitable and efficient financing system drawn from the broadest possible resource base.
+3. Effective Administration of Care and Management and Financing of Costs.
+The American health-care system must incorporate an equitable and efficient financing system drawn from the broadest possible resource base.
 It must reduce the current rapid cost inflation through cost-containment measures.
 It must provide services based on equity, efficiency, and quality, with payments to providers that are equitable, cost-efficient, and easy to administer and understand.
-The system must be sensitive to the needs of persons working in the various components of the health care system and gives special attention to providing not only for affirmative action in the recruitment, training, and employment of workers, but also for just compensation for all workers at all levels and for retraining and placement of those displaced by changes in the health care system.
+The system must be sensitive to the needs of persons working in the various components of the health-care system and give special attention to providing not only for affirmative action in the recruitment, training, and employment of workers, but also for just compensation for all workers at all levels and for retraining and placement of those displaced by changes in the health care system.

 Globally, the church has a continuing duty to provide, in many parts of the world, the ministry of health care that government is unable to provide.
-In the United States, however, government has the capability to provide health care for all; doing so will extend health care to many who presently have no access, and doing so without the wastefulness of the current system will represent far better stewardship of resources than at present.
-The United Methodist Church supports a three-tiered approach to health care advocacy:
+In the United States, however, government has the capability to assure the provision of health care for all; doing so will extend health care to many who currently have no access, and doing so without the wastefulness of the current system will represent far better stewardship of resources than at present.
+In the United States, The United Methodist Church therefore supports a three-tiered approach to health-care advocacy:

-- Single Payer.
-We call for swift passage of legislation which will entitle all persons within the borders of the United States to the provision of health care services, the cost of such services to be equally shared by American taxpayers, and the government to distribute the funds to providers in a coordinated and comprehensive manner.
-This concept, known as "single-payer," would extend health care to all persons in the United States.
-Choice of private doctor and other health care providers would be maintained.
-Public funds would make payment, and these funds would be generated by individual premiums and payroll tax.
+1. Single Payer.
+We call for swift passage of legislation that will entitle all persons within the borders of the United States to the provision of health-care services, the cost of such services to be equitably shared by American taxpayers, and the government to distribute the funds to providers in a coordinated and comprehensive manner.
+This concept, known as “single-payer,” would extend health care to all persons in the United States.
+Choice of private doctor and other health-care providers would be maintained.
+Public funds would make payment, and these funds would be generated by individual premiums and payroll taxes.
 Studies have shown that this method can be achieved with no increase over what is already being spent on health care from all sources.
-It therefore not only accomplishes the objective, but it best exercises our stewardship of public resources.6
+It therefore not only accomplishes the objective, but it best exercises our stewardship of public resources (Lewin Group, “Analysis of the Costs and Impact of Universal Health Care Models for the State of Maryland: The Single-Payer and Multi-Payer models.”
+Report to Maryland Citizens Health Initiative Educational Fund.
+May 2, 2000).

-- Recognizing that the nation is deeply divided nationally on the philosophical bases for addressing America's health care delivery problems, we support state-level initiatives in which individual states, at their own initiative become laboratories for trying out varying approaches to providing health care for all.
+3. Recognizing that the nation is deeply divided nationally on the philosophical bases for addressing America’s health-care delivery problems, we support state-level initiatives in which individual states, at their own initiative become laboratories for trying out varying approaches to providing health care for all.
 We support in particular efforts at the federal level to support state-based efforts through necessary waivers of federal regulations.

 We charge the General Board of Church and Society with primary responsibility for advocating health care for all in the United States Congress and for communicating this policy to United Methodists in the USA.